When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: LEB Attack Framework: Motivation and Design

 \subsection{Attack Motivation}

-As we can see, the fusion center can be hard to have perfect models about practical signal data statistics or patterns due to the spatially and temporally varying nature of the wireless environment.
-Moreover, if we turn the table around and think from an intelligent attacker's perspective, the attacker should never behave as assumed in any defense.
+As we can observe from the model mismatch phenomenon, it is often impractical for the fusion center to have perfect models about real-world signal data statistics or patterns due to the spatially and temporally varying nature of the wireless environment.
+Moreover, if we turn the table around and think from an intelligent attacker's perspective, the attacker should avoid any known behavior as assumed in traditional defenses and make its attack stealthy.

+Our key observations for designing a new attack model are threefold: (i) network nodes always report their sensing data to the fusion center; (ii) as spectrum sensing applications are built upon the wireless scenario and the goal of sensing is to let nodes know the availability of a spectrum band (e.g., for them to access the channel opportunistically), it is reasonable to assume that the final decision is broadcast by the fusion center to all nodes to inform them of the decision to use (or not use) the band (iii) many of cooperative spectrum sensing methods \cite{chen2017cooperative,kaligineedi2010malicious,chen2008robust,li2010catch} are based on the fact that each node performs the channel sensing task independently and the fusion center tries to make a better decision given independent decisions from all nodes.

-Our key observations for designing a new attack model are twofold: (i) network nodes always report their sensing data to the fusion center; and (ii) regardless of what kind of defense mechanism it adopts, the center always announces the final decision, which exposes valuable information about the decision model given the input sensing data.
-If we treat the fusion center as a black box, the decision model (i.e. the defense and the fusion rule) in the center can be considered as a black-box function with known inputs and outputs.
-As a result, attackers can in fact use the inputs and outputs shown in Fig.~\ref{Fig:system_model} to build a surrogate model of the decision model used in the targeted fusion center.
-After stealing the decision model, the attacker can launch attacks with minimum data manipulation to mislead the fusion center.
+Based on the above three observations, we treat the fusion center as a black box such that the decision model (including both fusion rules and potential defenses) can be considered as a black-box function with known inputs and outputs.
+As a result, the attacker uses inputs and outputs of this back box to build a surrogate model of the decision model used at the targeted fusion center.
+The third observation opens the door to use a small number of nodes ($m < n$) to build a surrogate model.
+If $m = n$, then the attacker has full control of the fusion center and the attack success ratio will be 100\%.
+When $m < n$, it will be difficult for the attacker to achieve 100\% of the attack success ratio, but there is still a probability to succeed.
+The design of the LEB attacker is based on this point.
+After stealing the decision model, the attacker can launch attacks with minimum data perturbation to mislead the fusion center with a high probability.

-Such a learning-based attack model can gradually learn the decision model adopted in the fusion center and is also practically feasible as it does not require the prior knowledge of the decision model or its training data.
+Our idea of the surrogate model is partially based on \cite{papernot2017practical,shokri2017membership, Shi2017Surrogate}.
+Provided that the learning capacity of the surrogate model is equivalent to or stronger than the decision model at the fusion center, it will be easier to gradually learn an approximation of the decision model and is also practically feasible as it does not require the prior knowledge of the decision model or training data.